Winter Storm Safety

 Keep Calm if You Get in Trouble

 If your car breaks down during a storm, or if you become stalled or lost, don't panic.
 Think the problem through, decide what's the safest and best thing to do, and then do it slowly and carefully.
 If you are on a well-traveled road, show a trouble signal.
 Set your directional lights to flashing, raise the hood of your car, or hang a cloth from the radio antenna or a car window.
-Then stay in your car and wait for help to arrive.
+Stay in your car and wait for help to arrive.
 If you run the engine to keep warm, remember to open a window enough to provide ventilation and protect you from carbon monoxide poisoning.

 Do Not Leave Your Vehicle